spacecatpixel/lokidocs/docs/ServiceNodes/InfiniteStakingPrimer.md

 - `request_stake_unlock <service node key>` to request to unlock the stake in 15 days (10800 blocks).

 ## Unlocking Stakes & Deregistration

 Service Nodes will continually receive block rewards indefinitely until a stake is unlocked or the Service Node becomes deregistered.
 Unlocking is available via the `request_stake_unlock <service node key>` in the command line wallet.
 Once the unlock is requested and the request is included in a block in the blockchain, the Service Node will then expire in 15 days (10800 blocks) and the funds will become unlocked after expiry.

 In pooled nodes, any contributor that requests the stake to unlock will schedule the Service Node for expiration.
 All locked stakes in that Service Node will be unlocked in 15 days (10800 blocks).
 Once the unlock is requested, this process can not be undone or prolonged.
 Service Node participants will continue receiving rewards until expiration.

-Under the new system, deregistrations can continue to be issued at any point in the active lifecycle of the Service Node.
+Under the new system, deregistrations can be issued at any point during the active lifecycle of the Service Node.
 This is inclusive of the time period during which the Service Node is scheduled for expiry.
 Getting deregistered removes your Service Node from the network and your stakes are placed into a list of blacklisted transactions.
-Blacklisted transactions are locked and unspendable for 30 days (21600 blocks) from the block that the Service Node was deregistered.
+Blacklisted transactions are locked and unspendable for 30 days (21600 blocks) from the block in which the Service Node was deregistered.

-Receiving a deregistration whilst participants have already requested the stake to unlock overrides the 15 day (10800 blocks) unlock time, and resets the unlock time to 30 days (21600 blocks).
+Receiving a deregistration after participants have already requested the stake to unlock overrides the 15 day (10800 blocks) unlock time, and resets the unlock time to 30 days (21600 blocks).

 ## Minimum Contribution Rules